All programs are free. Children need to supervised by an adult at all times. Contact us at 907-224-4082 or

-The Seward Community Library & Museum supports literacy and playspace programing for children.
-We have designated library collections and spaces for young children, juniors through middle school, and young adults.
+Engaging and interactive iteracy and playspace programing are enhanced through designated library collections and spaces for young children, juniors through middle school, and young adults.
+Children need to supervised by an adult at all times.

 1000 Books Before Kindergarten